-We may need to know: Is there any flow and if there is what effects may this have?
+We may need to know: What is the current flow?
 What are the current water levels?
 Are these due to increase or decrease in the days leading up to our session?
 What is the current water quality?
 How might we find this information?
 How can we minimise our risk of infection and illness due to water quality?
 How might this information affect where we hang the gates?